SPDLDaemon/spdl-docs-master/docs/content/Tools/Onshape/index.md

 If you're used to Solidworks, Inventor, or some other CAD software, you can change Onshape's input preferences to match what you're used to.
 Once logged in, go to your [account preferences page](https://cad.onshape.com/user/settings), and under "View manipulation" choose the option for the software you're most familiar with.

-Onshape has an [Introduction to CAD](https://www.onshape.com/learn/learn-cad), [more in-depth courses](https://learn.onshape.com/) on CAD and data management, and further tutorials to help you get up to speed on using the software.
+Onshape has an [Introduction to CAD](https://www.onshape.com/learn/learn-cad) as well as [more in-depth courses](https://learn.onshape.com/) on CAD and data management to help you get up to speed on using the software.

 If you're going to be making a lot of laser-cut parts, you'll want to add the set of custom features I wrote to help do that: